apache/cordova-docs/www/deprecation_policy.md

 ### Reasons for Deprecation

-Common reasons for deprecation of a piece of Apache Cordova are:
+Some common reasons for deprecation of a piece of Apache Cordova are:

 - General availability of a web standard that achieves the same thing
 - A better replacement is available somewhere else